ArviFoxy/jxap/README.md

 Run the plugin file directly from the workspace root to create the .jxap file.

 \# Ensure you are in the VS Code terminal within the dev container
-python3 python/plugins/phaser\_plugin.py \--output\_path=./phaser\_plugin.jxap
+python3 python/plugins/flanger\_plugin.py \--output\_path=./flanger\_plugin.jxap

-This command packages the PhaserPlugin's MLIR representation into phaser\_plugin.jxap.
+This command packages the flangerPlugin's MLIR representation into flanger\_plugin.jxap.
 This is a portable self-contained plugin package.

 ### **3\.
 Build and Install the C++ Runner**